mike-babb/mike-babb.github.io/_posts/2025-01-01-seattles-discontinuous-streets.md

 [SEE THIS PAGE FOR AN INTERACTIVE MAP OF THE ADDED STREETS](/media/discontinuous_streets.html)

 In the image above, the red lines are the missing/added connections between streets and the black lines are the existing streets with discontinuities.
 (In the interactive map, there are green lines representing continuous streets).
-These n map was a lot of fun to make and it was incredible to see represented visually what I long sensed about navigating the city: the streets are disconnected, a little chaotic, and getting around this city can be challenging.
+This map was a lot of fun to make and it was incredible to see represented visually what I long sensed about navigating the city: the streets are disconnected, a little chaotic, and getting around this city can be challenging.
 When I first started this project, I had assumed that I could create a solution using only geospatial tools.
 That proved to be complicated - if not impossible - as it required a lot of guess-and-check proceedures to see if the correct segments were being joined.
 After some trial and error, I realized that I was quasi-recreating known graph analysis techniques so I turned to NetworkX to help with the analysis.
 And in doing so, the analysis became much easier, much quicker, and required a lot less code.
 It's always nice when that happens.
 Right tool for the right job, as they say...

 Several facts about these added streets: